Interface NotificationMessage

 setNotificationText

 Sets the text of the in-app notification displayed in the Vault UI.
-If the notification text is not set, an error will occur whenNotificationService.send()
+If the notification text is not set, an error will occur whenNotificationService.send()is called with thisNotificationMessage.- Parameters:

 - the current